-When compared to steel, plastic is a very unsustainable product.
+When compared to steel, plastic is a highly unsustainable product.
 When plastic trays are disposed of, they are either thrown into the trash or sent to a recycling center (if the plastic is even reusable).
 However, there will always be some waste created by the recycling process.
 By using the same stainless steel trays for years, you can minimize the waste generated by your company, improving your reputation for eco-friendliness.

 Additionally, steel is a more sustainable option due to plastic’s lesser longevity.
 Plastic breaks down much faster when compared to steel.
 Since most plastics come from petroleum, it’s also an often-imported and non-renewable resource.